-- 1. the definition and exercise of the European Parliament's budgetary powers; - 2. the budgets of the European Community; - multiannual estimates of the European Community's revenue and expenditure and the interinstitutional agreements concluded on these matters; - financial resources of the European Community (including levies, own resources, Member States' contributions); - 5. financial implications of Community acts; - preparation and coordination of the conciliation procedure between the Parliament and the Council, with the involvement of the Commission, on Community acts having financial implications; - problems relating to the administrative and accounting management and the staff of the European Community which involve budgetary authorization in so far as they do not have substantial implications for the legal status of officials; - 8. transfers of appropriations which constitute authorization of expenditure; - Parliament's budget, administration and accounts (Rule 165 of the Rules of Procedure); - 10. acts connected with the above points.
+- 1. the definition and exercise of the European Parliament's budgetary powers; - 2. the General Budget; - multiannual estimates of the European Union's revenue and expenditure and the interinstitutional agreements concluded on these matters; - financial resources of the European Union (including levies, own resources, Member States' contributions); - 5. financial implications of Community acts; - preparation and coordination of the conciliation procedure between the Parliament and the Council, with the involvement of the Commission, on Community acts having financial implications; - problems relating to the administrative and accounting management and the staff of the European Union which involve budgetary authorization in so far as they do not have substantial implications for the legal status of officials; - 8. transfers of appropriations which constitute authorization of expenditure; - Parliament's budget, administration and accounts (Rule 165 of the Rules of Procedure):

+acts connected with the above points.